Ipotrick/Daxa/wiki/Tutorial.md

 });
 ```

 Here we create a `task_swapchain_image` to represent the swapchain image.
-We also create a TaskBuffer `task_buffer` that represents our vertex buffer.
+We also create a TaskBufferView `task_buffer` that represents our vertex buffer.
 We have to register these resources with the TaskGraphs we have, so that they track and modify their state.

 ```cpp
 loop_task_graph.use_persistent_buffer(task_buffer);